Hamburger: The Motion Picture

-Hamburger: The Motion Picture is a 1986 teen sex comedy film directed by Mike Marvin and starring Leigh McCloskey.
-The film stars Leigh as Russell Proco, who finds himself way too distracted by women who want to have sex with him.
-Proco decides to enroll in Hamburger University to become an owner of a Busterburger franchise.
+Hamburger: The Motion Picture is a 1986 American teen sex comedy film directed by Mike Marvin and starring Leigh McCloskey.
+The film centers around the character of Russell Proco (McCloskey), who finds himself way too distracted by women who want to have sex with him.
+Proco decides to enroll in Busterburger University to become an owner of a Busterburger fast food franchise.